luciagonzalezdm/nanoexp-digitalbank/tests/test_cases_documentation.md

 5. The Remember Me button should work
 Check that using the button it is possible to remember the login details in the browser.
-This test should check the remember me box, close the window and reopen it to find the session started.
+This test should check the remember me box and open a new login tab in which the inputs are remembered.

  ### Observations